arcticleo/reso_syndication_legacy/README.md

 # RESO Data Dictionary

-The reso_data_dictionary gem is an ongoing effort to provide data models and data import based on the Real Estate Standardization Organization Data Dictionary syndication format for exchange of real estate listing data.
+The RESO Data Dictionary gem is an ongoing effort to provide data models and data import based on the Real Estate Standardization Organization Data Dictionary syndication format for exchange of real estate listing data.

 Read more here:
 http://www.reso.org/schemas-for-syndication